pcpratheesh/s3FilesZipper/README.md

 	"bucket" : "Source Bucket",
 	"destinationbucket" : "Destination Bucket", "filesources" : ["list of file sources"],
-    	"tmpfilepath" : "temporary zip create path, provide if using VPC and EFS in lambda, default config will be /tmp",
-    	"zipdestinationfilepath" : "Destination path for copy the ziped file within the destination buket"
+    	"tmpfilepath" : "temporary zip create path, provide if using VPC and EFS in lambda,default config will be /tmp", "zipdestinationfilepath" : "Destination path for copy the ziped file within the destination buket" }
-  }

 ```